What to talk about in therapy

 Depending on your income and insurance, it might be worth looking into sliding scale therapy, where therapists can adjust their fees for each client.
 Other options are choosing group therapy or you can also explore therapy apps like Betterhelp or Talkspace that offer virtual therapy.
 These typically range a little lower in price – anywhere between $35 to $80 per week.

 These are three leading online therapy brands that can help you.

 If you’re not sure How Often You Should Go To Therapy, give that a read, it will help you plan out your monthly costs.
 And use this guide when reaching out How To Email A Therapist For The First Time.

 If you take nothing else from this blog, please read this next section a few times before moving on.

 Your new therapist can’t help you if you do not take the time to let them in.
 They do not read minds, nor do they know everything that has happened in your life up until now.

-Here is what to talk about in therapy: 10 talking points for 2020 if you don't know where to start.
+What to talk about in therapy: 21 talking points for 2022

 Come out swinging.
 The brutal honesty of telling your brand new therapist within the first 5 minutes this news is the way to go.
 They will not be hurt, nor judge you.

 You will find it easier to choose to be open right away as more mental hurdles come up to voice them.
 The ability to speak your mind, no matter how embarrassing the thought is, will help in moving forward.